borysl/karpolan-test/README.md

 _Warning: if your are planning to use **Pages Router** (not **App Router**) then use [this template](https://github.com/karpolan/nextjs-with-pages-mui-starter-ts)_

-## How to use

-1. Clone or download the repo from: https://github.com/karpolan/nextjs-mui-starter-ts
-2. Copy `.env.sample` file into `.env` file
-3. Replace `_TITLE_` and `_DESCRIPTION_` in all files with own texts
-4. Check and resolve all `// TODO: ` directives
-5. Add your own code :)

 ## Available Scripts

 In the project directory, you can run:

 ### `npm run dev` or `yarn dev`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm run lint` or `yarn lint`